derekpaulsen/cs764_project/paper/paper.md

 operation and then fetch the next operation to be done.
 That is, the operations a particular thread does during the experiment are not determined a priori.
-This explains the drastic difference of our experimental results when compared with **TODO add open btree paper citation**, where the authors interleaved the operations by assigning each thread an equal portion of operations a priori in a round-robin fashion (e.g. if there are 2 threads, each thread is assigned every other operation before workload execution begins).
+This explains the drastic difference of our experimental results when compared with [3], where the authors interleaved the operations by assigning each thread an equal portion of operations a priori in a round-robin fashion (e.g. if there are 2 threads, each thread is assigned every other operation before workload execution begins).
 We dynamically assign